mgalloy/knowledge/git.md

 I could also push only to origin, then pull request into the upstream repository, but this is convenient for quick changes.

+## Get id of latest commit

+Get the SHA of the latest commit in the current branch with:

+    $ git rev-parse HEAD
+	23a35f01c8f416f93ddd7b79f4620647ae936750

+or, better, the abbreviated SHA:

+    $ git rev-parse --short HEAD
+	23a35f0